 American physician Dr. Scott Kellermann and his wife, Carol, began serving as medical missionaries to the Batwa in 2001.
 The Kellermann Foundation was created to support and expand their work, empowering the Batwa to break the cycle of poverty through the Batwa Development Program, providing healthcare to all residents of the region through Bwindi Community Hospital, and educating nurses at Uganda Nursing School Bwindi.
 These partner programs address the root causes of extreme poverty and poor health, making a daily difference in thousands of lives in this remote corner of Uganda.

 Reading the handout, listening to the recording – it was “…like Power-Reading a Business Book”

-- The Road to Character: A book review by Bob Morris bobmorris.biz/the-road-to-ch… 9 hours ago
+- Light a Fire under Your Business: A book review by Bob Morris bobmorris.biz/light-a-fire-u… 4 hours ago

 Recent visitor count

 Site created and maintained by Dallas website design company bigDwebsitedesign.com

 - Mark Goulston: Part 1 of an interview by Bob Morris